troyvassalotti/troyv.dev/src/posts/over-optimizing.md

 - post
 draft: false
 title: Over-Optimizing
-description: There is such thing as putting too effort into making something the best it can be.
+description: There is such thing as putting too much effort into making something the best it can be.
 shortname: ''
 featuredImage: ''